Meet Our Team

 Listen to her podcast here.

-David serves as the Director of Battering Intervention and Systems Response for the New Mexico Coalition Against Domestic Violence.
+David serves as the Director of Abuse Intervention and Systems Response for the New Mexico Coalition Against Domestic Violence.
 David has been directly involved in the anti-domestic violence movement since 1986 when he founded the Alternatives to Domestic Aggression (ADA) battering intervention program.
 David was named the 2009 National Association of Social Workers-Michigan (NASW-MI) Social Worker of the Year.
 David’s work in the movement to end domestic violence was featured in the book Gender-Based Perspectives on Batterer Programs: Program Leaders on History, Approach, Research and Development, by Edward W. Gondolf, 2015.
 In 2017 David was awarded the Glenn R. Winters Award (renamed the Nachtigal Award in 2018) from the American Judges Association.
-David is a co-founder and current Chair of the Battering Intervention Services Coalition of Michigan (BISC-MI: https://www.biscmi.org/).
+David is a co-founder and current Chair of the Battering Intervention Services Coalition of Michigan (BISC-MI).

 Listen to his podcast here.